 Experience the Thrill of Tuna Fishing with Port Aransas Fisherman’s Wharf

 Fisherman’s Wharf in Port Aransas offers a 56-hour tuna fishing charter in which you’ll spend two nights out at sea.
-Our trips are run on the Wharf Cat and the Sea Cat, both of which are catamarans which have hulls that are designed for stability, so you’re guaranteed a comfortable experience at sea.
+Our trips are run on the Wharf Cat and the Sea Cat, both of which are catamarans that have hulls that are designed for stability, so you’re guaranteed a comfortable experience at sea.
 So much so that we are confident that we have the most stable party boats on the water in Port Aransas.

 During your adventure, we’ll take you to sea and put you where the most fish are.
 All bait and tackle are included, but we recommend you bring your favorite gear.
 Whatever you bag, you can take it to our onsite fish house to have them cleaned and ready to go.